srezasm/course-notes/unsupervised-learning-recommenders-reinforcement-learning/week-1.md

 For example, in fraud detection, based on the number of transactions, a user is classified as non-anomalous, but if we also consider the typing speed, we see that this user has an insanely faster typing speed than the normal users.

-Another way to fix anomaly detection problem is combining features, for example in a data center, a server might has individually non-anomalous hight CPU load and low network traffic, but if we create a new feature and combine these features together, we see that it's uncommon.
+Another way to fix anomaly detection problem is combining features; for example in a data center, a server might have individually non-anomalous high CPU load and low network traffic, but if we combine these features into a new feature, we see that it's uncommon.

 <img src="assets/img-08.jpg" height="300px">